(I may have overpromised with this title.)

 SEO content writing is my area of expertise.

-And now you know that content is kind of a big deal.
+And now you understand that content is kind of a big deal.

-Content writing happens to be one of the key players that helps drive organic traffic to your online space.
+Content writing is a key player in driving organic traffic to your online space.

 Ya get me?